golemfactory/wasm-store/MinimalHamiltonianPath/README.md

 Before running the example, edit the file `task.json` and update fields `input_dir` and `output_dir`.

-If you makes any changes to `mhp.c` file, do the following.
+If you make any changes to `mhp.c` file, do the following.

 ```
 emcc -o mhp.js -s BINARYEN_ASYNC_COMPILATION=0 mhp.c